 In the target groups

-- In 2019, 253 people who used injectable drugs and high-risk opiate users took part in a study by Sciensano’s illegal drugs unit and underwent an HCV rapid test.
+- In 2019, 253 people who used injectable drugs and high-risk opiate users took part in a study by Sciensano’s illegal drugs unit (link is external) and underwent an HCV rapid test.
 The total unweighted sample average for HCV antibodies was 41.1%.
 The weighted estimations were around 43.5%.

-- In the same year, Sciensano participated in a multicentre interventional cohort study in Belgian prisons.
+- In the same year, Sciensano participated in a multicentre interventional cohort study in Belgian prisons (link is external).
 In total, 886 prisoners were tested in 11 Belgian prisons.
 The prevalence of HCV antibodies was 5.0%, HCV RNA 2.1% and hepatitis B surface antigen 0.8%.

 Hepatitis E